 A. Where will the trial take place?

-Do I have the right to a lawyer?
+iii.
+Am I entitled to a lawyer?

 iv.
-Which other procedural rights should I be aware of? (e.g. appearance of suspects before the Court)
+Which other procedural rights should I be aware of? (e.g. appearance of suspects before the court)

 D. Possible sentences

 The judge delivers a conviction if the defendant is found guilty of the offence of which they are accused beyond any reasonable doubt, and by a judgment the judge applies a penalty and any preventive measures.
 When delivering a conviction, the judge also rules on any claim for restitution and compensation for damages.
 If the judge decides that the defendant must pay compensatory damages, they will also set their amount, unless this is a matter for another court.